Hazardous Waste Electronic Manifest System (“e-Manifest”)

 Consistency: The Act requires that EPA must establish a uniform effective date in all states for e-Manifest, and must implement e-Manifest until States are authorized

-Rulemaking and Getting Involved in System Planning
+Rulemaking and System Planning

 e-Manifest System Request for Information